The Lord is my shepherd, I shall not want.

 I sit next to her, she’s in a tiny silk robe, I run my hand along her luscious thigh, “You’re looking scrumptious, what have you been doing?”

 Sis, “I’m on a much stricter training regimen.
-I was feeling off, and I refuse to get older, so I pushed the accelerator.
+I was feeling off, and I refuse to get creaky, so I pushed the accelerator.
 More classes where I work, not teach, I’m training at Kim’s, and I mean training, not waltzing lower ranks through their forms.
 Sparring with black belts, men and women before or after class.
 I’ve dropped eight pounds.”

 “Sheesh, well, it shows.
 You’re all thoroughbredy sleek.”